-Last December, I played Martin Dysart in Equus at the Gallery Players in Brooklyn.
-It's a great role in a wonderful play and the production, directed by Mark Gallagher, turned out really well.
+Less than new news: In 2013, I played Martin Dysart in Equus at the Gallery Players in Brooklyn.
+It's a great role in a wonderful play and the production, directed by Mark Gallagher, was very fine.
 Here's what one reviewer said about my performance: "Gingold is methodical and desperate for passion in a perfect balance of longing and traditional English sensibility."

-In October and November, I played Polonius in the Frog & Peach Theatre Company's production of Hamlet at the West End Theatre, 263 West 86th Street in Manhattan.
+Just before doing Equus, I played Polonius in the Frog & Peach Theatre Company's production of Hamlet.
 Here's a piece of a review: "However, it was Alfred Gingold as Polonius who absolutely stole the show.
 Beautifully natural as a father and counselor, he was at once gripping and hilarious in his delivery.
 I could have listened to him for hours."

 My wife, Helen Rogan, and I wrote The Cool Parents’ Guide to New York (City & Company, 1996) and Brooklyn’s Best (City & Company, 1998).
 The Cool Parents’ Guide, now published by Rizzoli, is currently in its fourth edition.

-I live in Brooklyn with my wife and son and our dog, Gracie.
+I live in Brooklyn with my wife and our dog, Gracie.